 Work in Parliament

 In my two years in Westminster, I have thrown myself in to a wide variety of responsibilities.
 I have served on numerous Bill Committees in the areas of Finance, Transport and Education.
 I was a member of the committees which put the 2015 and 2016 budgets in to law.
 I am a member of the Transport Select Committee - scrutinising government and industry performance on national transport.
 From July 2017 to August 2018 I served as Parliamentary Private Secretary (PPS) to Ministers in the Department for Work and Pensions.
-In August 2018 I was appointed PPS to Ministers in HM Treasury.
+In August 2018 I was appointed PPS to Ministers in HM Treasury and in December 2018 I was appointed PPS to the Chancellor of the Exchequer.